Brotherbond/maxibuy.co/README.md

 - mv .env.dev .env => rename the .env.dev file for each server

-- set APP_PORT, VITE_PORT and FORWARD_ values in the new .env file
+- set APP_PORT, VITE_PORT, DOCKER_APP_URL and FORWARD_ values in the .env file for new server in case of multiple system

+## Switch user to sail to work in container environment, NB default is set as root

+su - sail

+cd /var/www/html

 ## Open each server folder in terminal, install packages then sail up